cs150-lane/InClassMagicSquares/README.md

  9  8  7
 </pre>

-and TODO 5. should look like
+and TODO 5. should look like:

 <pre>
 The array is not a magic square